pinohu/DYNASTY/Empire_Bible_Complete.md

 - Estate tax risk
 - Beneficiary needs

-**OHU-PNR ILIT**: Judith's $500,000 IUL policy should be held in an ILIT to remove it from estate.
+**OHU-PNR ILIT**: Judith Huchukwuyem Ohu's $500,000 IUL policy should be held in an ILIT to remove it from estate.

 **Step 2: Select Trustee**